Overby-Industries/power-and-propulsion/README.md

 - High-Capacitor Discharge Systems
   - Graphene capacitors & recyclable supercaps → energy-efficient, no exotic rare-earth reliance.

+## 👉 Paired with high-efficiency ion thrusters, this could make a craft capable of practically unlimited maneuvering without propellant tanks, as long as it has a charged magnetic structure to harvest solar ions.
 This creates a dual-mode propulsion system:
 - Efficient Cruise Mode: Ion thrusters sip ionic liquid propellant for long-duration burns.
 - Boost Mode: MHD & Lorentz drives kick in for major maneuvers, powered by high-discharge capacitors.